zcred-org/ZCIPs/ZCIPs/zcip-2.md

 `subject`.
 While `zk-credential` `attributes` can include other properties, the ones listed above are mandatory.

+The `attributes` represent properties of both the `zk-credential` itself and the `subject`.

 #### Type attribute

-The `type` is `attributes` property that defines `zk-credential` purpose and other properties. `type` property value MUST be a string.
+The `type` is `attributes` property that defines `zk-credential` purpose and other it's and `subject` properties. `type` property value MUST be a string.

-Example of the zk-credential with attributes property:
+Example of the zk-credential with attributes type property:

 ```json
 {